InvisibleMsg Logo

 Key Takeaways

-- ·Invisible Ink is a blur effect built into iMessage.
-The text exists — it is just hidden until tapped.
+• ·Invisible Ink is a blur effect built into iMessage.
+Text is hidden until tapped.
 Works on iOS 26, iPad, and Mac.

-- ·Cross-platform: blank Unicode characters also work in WhatsApp, Instagram, and Roblox — though not every app supports all character types.
+• ·Cross-platform: blank Unicode characters also work in WhatsApp, Instagram, and gaming usernames — though not every app supports all types.